 My involvement with the ICF has been three-fold.
 In 2002, Gary Kerr became Editor of the Institute’s scientific journal Forestry: An International Journal of Forest Research and asked if I’d join as Deputy Editor.
 Since then the scope, influence and technical capacity of the journal has grown enormously.
 Now, with Gary as Editor-in-Chief and me as one of 16 subject editors, the impact factor (a measure of scientific influence ) of the journal has risen from 0.54 to 1.87 in the last 10 years and the journal generates an income in excess of £80,000 to the Institute each year.
 I am also on the Board of Forestry Publications, along with the ICF President and Chief Executive.
 In these roles I have determined the forestry science that has been published, which in turn helps to influence future research.
 Also by maintaining high editorial standards we have ensured that the articles are accurate and clearly written so that they can be used as a sound basis for decisions by practitioners, managers and policy makers.
 In 2006 I was elected to the ICF Council representing Professional Members.

 What has the ICF given me?
 Apart from some very good friends, it has provided excellent opportunities to learn about the business of forestry – in the private and public sectors as well as in operational businesses and management consultancies.
 Last but not least it has provided me with a level of credibility that was quite difficult to achieve as a woman having come up through research as opposed to forest management.
-I have no doubts about the value of my membership.
+I’m seriously thinking about applying to become a Fellow of the ICF.
+I have no doubts about its value.